9 Most Dangerous Invasive Species in Ontario

 A new hazard to beech (Fagus grandifolia) trees in Canada’s hardwood and mixed forests is beech bark disease, first identified in North America.

-Since then, it has rapidly spread and is currently present in several American states as well as Ontario.
+Since then, it has rapidly spread and is currently present in several American states and Ontario.

-An imported European beech scale insect and the nectria fungus work together to create this illness.
+An imported European beech scale insect and the bacteria fungus work together to create this illness.

 Impact:

-1. Beech bark disease causes older beech trees to die back, potentially posing a serious danger to Ontario’s wildlife, biodiversity, and sustainable forestry.
+1. Beech bark disease causes older beech trees to die, potentially harming Ontario’s wildlife, biodiversity, and sustainable forestry.

 2. It reduces the number of trees that provide food to wildlife.
 Beechnuts are a crucial food source for wildlife, particularly for black bears.